 Video and photo capture

 In addition to the upgraded hardware, Sony also packs in features that you would find in Sony mirrorless cameras.
-These include 20 frames-per-second autofocus tracking burst and Real-time Eye with both human and animal eye tracking.
+These include 20 frames-per-second autofocus tracking burst and Real-time Eye AF with both human and animal eye tracking.

 Finally, new Photography Pro and upgraded Cinematography Pro shooting modes give users more control over image capture.
 The Photography Pro mode feature full manual exposure control and a familiar interface.